Sherrycodegirl/leetcode_practice/README.txt

 of this node.
 Then we change the key of this node to the found minimum key and delete the minimum node on the right subtree.

+Definition of Binary Heap:
+A complete binary tree in which every level such that a parent node is greater or smaller than the values in its two children nodes.
+Left node index is 2*i + 1, right node index is 2*i+2. i is from 0.
+Heapify is the process that make the parent node is smaller or greater than children nodes (Min Heap or Max Heap).
+The heapsort is to make the root is the mimimum or maximum after heapifying each time. replace the root with the last entry in the array and heapifying again with the shrink array.

+Here I present two forms of heapsort, the first one min_heap.cpp is to construct a heap and realize other functions (like change a key in a node, delete a key at index i, extract root value) in a heap.
+The second heapsort is to do sorting on a given array.
+A binary heap is typically represented as an array.